aioz-ai/air-blogs-cms/guides/decentralized-ai/smart-routing-part-five.md

 description: A series of Smart Routing based on AI.
 series_position: 10
 author_github: https://github.com/aioz-ai
-tags: ["type: tutorial", "level: advance"]
+tags: ["type: insight", "level: advance"]
 ---

 In previous parts, we have mentioned about hybrid smart routing and its effectiveness.
 Although AI&ML-driven networking control is a potential paradigm for future networks, numerous problems remain, and much more effort is required.
 In this part, I'll go through the key problems and unresolved concerns surrounding AI&ML-powered networking.
 The Challenges and Open Issues, including: